Skip to main content

 Halliday discussed the importance of this camp and its emphasis on the young female athletes of today.
 She states “the dialogue has changed” and she is excited to educate the youth instead of “clumping them into one category.”

-Incredible Boise State students eager to serve
+Boise State students eager to serve

-Halliday came to Boise State from a post-graduate position working as a physiologist at the Australian Institute of Sports, where she honed her skills for developing athletes.
+Halliday came to Boise State from a post-graduate position as a physiologist at the Australian Institute of Sports, where she honed her skills for developing athletes.
 Before that, she was a research assistant at Macquarie University for a variety of human performance projects within sports, military and emergency services.
 She is now working with Tyler Brown, associate professor in kinesiology, examining the biomechanical determinants of leg stress fractures.
-Halliday is passionate about the importance of educating young females who participate in sports and she focused on subjects like developing sport specific skills and fitness for skiing.
+Halliday is passionate about the importance of educating young females who participate in sports and she focused on subjects like developing sport-specific skills and fitness for skiing.

 It is the department’s hope that similar camps can be held in the future.

-Learn and watch more at the KTVI TV website.
+Learn and watch more on KIVI’s website.